K-12 Principal Certificate

 - Executive-style Seminar – instruction about topics essential for the preparation of school leaders is organized in the curricular blocks.

 - Cohort Structure – A cohort structure provides a support base for professional growth and learning.
 Diversity in the cohort is sought and valued.

-- Mentor Principals - We will encourage aspiring school leaders to reach excellence by engaging them in a range of internship experiences with high quality mentor principals.
+- Mentor Principals – We will encourage aspiring school leaders to reach excellence by engaging them in a range of internship experience with high quality mentor principals.
 Mentor principals know how to support teachers, manage curriculum and instruction to promote student achievement, and transform schools into more effective organizations that foster purposeful teaching and learning for all students.
 Mentor principals oversee the development of the critical competencies that principals need to ensure a high-performance learning environment for all students.
-The Southern Regional Education Board (SREB) report synthesized their research findings and reviewed the literature to identify the critical components of an effective mentoring program for aspiring and beginning principals.
-The report concludes that without standards, commitment and shared responsibility for results, mentoring becomes a random act of benevolence-resulting in unreliable quality, inconsistent experiences and haphazard mastery of essential competencies to improve teaching.